teaching-on-testbeds/repro-DNS/README.md

 ```
 After receiving the response, stop the resolver.

-Next we'll copy the results files from the docker container to the host.
+Next we'll copy the results files from the docker container to the host machine.
 In a docker container run `ls /etc` and look for files named `'callgrind.out.<VALGRIND_TEST_NUMBER>'`.
 Take note of the numbers.
 Now from the host, for each of the two results files, run
 ```bash
 sudo docker cp <CONTAINER_ID>:/etc/callgrind.out.<VALGRIND_TEST_NUMBER> <local_folder_path>/callgrind.out.<VALGRIND_TEST_NUMBER>